ethz-let/moodle-quizaccess_seb_autologin/README.md

 # Required moodle version
  Min required version 4.2

+# Important Notes:
+- For SEB Client (windows): you must set the key startURLAppendQueryParameter in the configuration to true, in accordance with SEB Clients specs.

 # Disclaimer
 Every effort has been put into this plugin to work around SEB core plugin limited access scope and strucutre, hence, and due to the limited felxibility in SEB plugin code, the plugin is not written in the most efficient way.
 Please keep in your mind that the plugin might have an impact or a negative effect on your setup.